-The CTA requires reporting companies to provide for the beneficial owners who are disclosed their full legal name, date of birth, current address, and a unique identifying number (e.g. driver's license number or passport number) or a unique identifier supplied by FinCEN.
+The CTA requires reporting companies to provide as to each beneficial owner and company applicant the full legal name; the date of birth; the current address; and a unique identifying number (e.g., driver's license number or passport number) or a unique identifier supplied by FinCEN.
+"Company applicant" refers to the person who filed the entity's formation documents.

-While beneficial ownership information will be confidential and may not be disclosed to the public, the information will be accessible for inspection by or disclosure to the Department of Treasury.
-Further, beneficial ownership information reported to FinCEN may also be disclosed upon request to: (a) federal agencies and law enforcement for national security intelligence purposes or other purposes consistent with the CTA; (b) state, local and tribal law enforcement with a court order for purposes in connection with a criminal or civil investigation; (c) financial institutions, with the consent of the reporting company, pursuant to customer due diligence requirements; and (d) federal agencies on behalf of foreign law enforcement pursuant to an international treaty, agreement or convention.
+While beneficial ownership information will be confidential and may not be disclosed to the public, the information will be accessible for inspection or disclosure to the Department of Treasury.
+Further, beneficial ownership information reported to FinCEN may also be disclosed upon request to:

+- (a) federal agencies and law enforcement for national security intelligence purposes or other purposes consistent with the CTA: - (b) state, local and tribal law enforcement with a court order for purposes in connection with a criminal or civil investigation; - (c) financial institutions, with the consent of the reporting company, pursuant to customer due diligence requirements; and - (d) federal agencies on behalf of foreign law enforcement pursuant to an international treaty, agreement or convention.